syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/Create-Word-document-in-WinUI.md

 ![Install the DocIO .NET NuGet package](WinUI_Images/Install_Nuget.png)

-N> Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to add "Syncfusion.Licensing" assembly reference and include a license key in your projects.
-Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/overview) to know about registering a Syncfusion license key in your application to use our components.
+N> Starting with v16.2.0.x, if you reference Syncfusion&reg; assemblies from trial setup or from the NuGet feed, you also have to add "Syncfusion.Licensing" assembly reference and include a license key in your projects.
+Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/overview) to know about registering a Syncfusion&reg; license key in your application to use our components.

 Step 5: Add a new button to the **MainWindow.xaml** as shown below.